toearth/js-best-practise/README.md

 # js-best-practise
 The result is based on [jsben](http://jsben.ch/browse).

-During the test, I got different result in different result, in one benchmark.
+During the test, I got different result in different web brower, in one benchmark.
 Some times the chart even has some error.

 worng result